EU broadcasters say Digital Fairness Act should target Big Tech, not them

 The European Commission did not immediately respond to a request for comment.

-The groups said certain design features often cited as problematic-such as autoplay, recommender systems and personalised advertising-are not inherently harmful and are vital revenue stream streams for the media and creative industries.
+The groups said certain design features often cited as problematic - such as autoplay, recommender systems and personalised advertising - are not inherently harmful and are vital revenue stream for the media and creative industries.

 They said the DFA should take a proportionate and evidence-based approach in order not to disrupt business models that support media pluralism, journalism and creative content.